 Featuring the classic boot length, the height was ideal for most of my hiking shoes and boots, and the cushioning was an optimal blend of firm support and luxurious comfort.

-Tested out on several hiking adventures, the Darn Tough full cushion socks have become a favored certainty on my most engaging trails.
+During my numerous hiking escapades, the Darn Tough full cushion socks have consistently been my go-to choice for the most challenging trails.

-Composed primarily of Merino wool (61%), nylon (36%), and a hint of Lycra spandex (3%), these Darn Tough socks balanced breathability with a durable construction that outlasted other socks on my roster.
+Made primarily of 61% Merino wool, 36% nylon, and a touch of 3% Lycra spandex, these Darn Tough socks expertly combine breathability with a robustness that outperforms other options in my collection.

-The Darn Tough’s unique performance hike light cushioning technology ensures a cozy fit, contributing to the sock’s ability to keep my feet comfortable throughout hot summer weather and rigorous mountain biking trips.
+The unique performance hike light cushioning technology of the Darn Tough socks ensures they fit snugly, keeping my feet comfortable in hot summer conditions and during intense mountain biking sessions.

 While these are heavyweight socks in terms of durability, the weight does not reflect in the sock’s feel on the foot—a mark of excellent design.